Uuvana-Studios/longvinter-windows-client/README.md

 ## Have an suggestion or want to report hackers?

-If you have any suggestions about this game, you can submit your suggestions [the official forum](https://forum.uuvana.com/t/suggestions).
+If you have any suggestions about this game, you can submit your suggestions on [the official forum](https://forum.uuvana.com/t/suggestions).
 Make sure to read the sticky posts before posting!

 And if you want to report a hacker please use the ticket system in our [Discord server](https://discord.com/invite/Longvinter).
 To open one follow the instructions:
 1. Go to #☎-contact;